Joalor64GH/FNF-VS-Bam/README.md

 * This is so cool.
 * You must play it lol.
 * Also idk how to make source lol.
+* Forget it.
+I'm not archiving this lol.
-* Will soon archive this and replace it with something cooler :).
+* But something cooler is in development!
+* :)